 - Unevenly applying sunscreen, leading to areas of burn, tan, and no tan

-In some cases, normal skin color may return on its own.
+In some cases, normal skin color returns on its own.

-Selenium sulfide (Selsun Blue), ketoconazole, or tolnaftate (Tinactin) lotion can help treat tinea versicolor.
+Selenium sulfide (Selsun Blue), ketoconazole, or tolnaftate (Tinactin) lotion can help treat tinea versicolor, which can appear as hypopigmented patches.
 Apply as directed to the affected area daily until the discolored patches disappear.
 Tinea versicolor often returns, even with treatment.

 You may use cosmetics or skin dyes to hide skin color changes.
 Makeup can also help hide mottled skin, but it will not cure the problem.